AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 Becky: pull from main, add to TOCs, then push to merge.
 -->

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Adobe Journey Optimizer, as well as connect it to multiple third-party applications and services.
-Adobe Journey Optimizer modules allow you to create, read, update, or delete records, or perform a custom API call to the Adobe Journey Optimizer API.
+In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Adobe Journey Optimizer], as well as connect it to multiple third-party applications and services. [!DNL Adobe Journey Optimizer] modules allow you to create, read, update, or delete records, or perform a custom API call to the [!DNL Adobe Journey Optimizer] API.

 If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).